sanfinity-Iot/openremote/User-Guide:-Connecting-to-KNX.md

 # Import Devices via ETS file

-You can now connect KNX devices, via the new Agent, by importing an ETS file, such that we can get sensors status and execute commands.
+You can now connect KNX devices, via the new Agent, by importing an ETS project file, this will automatically create assets and attributes ased on the group addresses defined in the ETS project file, each group address will create a new asset with a single attribute also with the same name (no spaces in attribute name), the attribute type is determined by the following naming convention:

+* Group Address ends with #A - Actuator (executable attribute)
+* Group Address ends with #S - Sensor (read only)
+* Group Address ends with #SA or #AS - Actuator and sensor

+** Only group addresses using this convention will be imported**

+To perform an import:

 1. Go back to the 'Gateway' attribute, click 'Edit Asset', and expand the 'Gateway' attribute.
 2. Select the Parent of imported assets first, eg. 'Smart Home' and press 'OK'